The U.S. Military has provided its members with 3M Combat Arms earplugs for 12 years

 With over 25 years of experience in providing quality assistance to veterans, our attorneys are here to help you file a claim to recover the compensation you deserve for your physical and emotional distress.

-While the process is very complex, it will require minimal involvement on your part, as you will only have to send your attorney your military and medical records, documents that will be used to support your claim.
-For additional information, as well as for a free of charge case review, please contact our law firm and we will gladly help you.
+While the process is very complex, it will require minimal involvement on your part, as you will only have to send your attorney your military records, which you must retrieve, and your medical records, documents that will be used to support your claim.